zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 given fixtures will be assigned to all boards, this means that all boards set by current twister command can run those testcases which request the same fixtures.

+Some fixtures allow for configuration strings to be appended, separated from the fixture name by a ``:``.
+Only the fixture name is matched against the fixtures requested by testcases.

 Notes
 +++++